 Glen Alpine Trail is a 5.3 mile lightly trafficked out and back trail located near South Lake Tahoe, California that features a lake and is rated as moderate.
-The trail is primarily used for hiking and walking and is accessible from March until September.
+The trail is primarily used for hiking and walking and is best used from March until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from South Lake Tahoe: Take Highway 89 north approximately 3 miles to Fallen Leaf Lake Road.
 Watch for bicyclists and other cars on this narrow, one-lane road.
 Continue until you see the Glen Alpine trailhead sign and turn left.
 Trailhead parking is across from Lily Lake.